mbusby/ComplexityByStartPosition/README.md

 Use this file to make a rarefaction plot where the number of reads sequenced is the x axis and the number of unique reads is the y axis.
 For high complexity libraries that are not sequenced to saturation this will form a fairly straight line.
 For oversequenced low complexity libraries the line will asymptote at the point where you stop adding new information when you add more reads (i.e. everything is just a PCR duplicate of what you already have -or- you have a very, very small transcriptome sequenced very, very deeply).

 It dumps a hash map into memory.
-It might segment fault if you have more read positions than memory available.
+It might segment fault if you have more read positions than memory available so make sure you give it enough memory.

 *Useage:
  * ./ComplexityByStartPos -bam /FolderWhereAlignmentIs/myAlignment.bam -out ./output -points 30

  -bam Name of the bam file.
 Only works for paired end.
 I could fix this to do single end. email me if you need it.

--out Name of a stub to be used for the output (e.g. /myFiles/thisSample ) -points How many points you want to sample.
+-out Name of a stub to be used for the output (e.g. /myFiles/thisSample )

+-points How many points you want to sample.
 Default is 20.
 If you want it to go faster use 10.
 If you want a really smooth line use 50.
 If you are really neurotic use 100.

 How it works: